curl/everything-curl/ftp-traversedir.md

 curl can do one change-directory (CWD) command for every individual directory down the file tree hierarchy.
-If the full path is `one/two/three/file.txt`, that method means doing three `CWD` commands before asking for the `file.txt` file to get transfered.
+If the full path is `one/two/three/file.txt`, that method means doing three `CWD` commands before asking for the `file.txt` file to get transferred.
 This method thus creates quite a large number of commands if the path is many levels deep.
 This method is mandated by an early spec (RFC 1738) and is how curl acts by default.